European Physical Society: Prizes

-The EPS awards a number of prizes, including the Edison Volta Prize, the EPS Europhysics Prize, the EPS Statistical and Nonlinear Physics Prizes, the High Energy and Particle Physics Prize, the EPS Emmy Noether Distinction for Women in Physics, and the Rolf Wideroe Prize.
+The EPS awards a number of prizes, including the Edison Volta Prize, the EPS Europhysics Prize, the EPS Statistical and Nonlinear Physics Prizes, the High Energy and Particle Physics Prize, the EPS Emmy Noether Distinction for Women in Physics, the Rolf Wideroe Prize, the Gribov Medal, the Cocconi Prize, the Young Experimental Physicist Prize, the Outreach Prize.

 Historic Sites

 The Historic Sites Initiative launched towards the end of 2011, and was inspired by a similar initiative launched by the American Physical Society.
 The initiative is meant to commemorate places in Europe with significance to the development and the history of physics such as laboratories, and universities.
 As of September 2018, 41 sites are inaugurated in 21 different countries.
 Examples of recognized sites are the Blackett Laboratory (UK) in 2014, and the Residencia de Estudiantes (Spain) in 2015.